 Our learning material comes with an apple-themed mat and cards for hands-on learning.
-Here, we picked a number, six, to decompose (what makes 6) and using manipulatives we set up our mat to reflect the number bond written in the task card.
+Here, we picked a number, six, to decompose (what makes 6), and using manipulatives, we set up our mat to reflect the number bond written in the task card.

 We also used our Montessori beads with the task cards.
 Here Vito is placing the appropriate beads on the number bonds mats.
-We worked on all task cards for the story of 6, counted how many different combinations we can make to form 6, and recited these combinations based on the formation of our beads.
+We worked on all task cards for the story of 6, counted how many combinations we could make to form 6, and recited these combinations based on the formation of our beads.

 0 comments: